Jersey’s Best Ice Cream

 The vintage parlor and bow tie-outfitted scoopers may be The Towne Scoop’s trademarks, but the store’s true claim to fame is its delicious ice cream.
-Our readers love the over 20 flavors of ice cream, frozen yogurt, and Italian ice, plus the 18 toppings to mix and match.
-So head on over or wait for them to come to you—They’ve got two trucks loaded with ice cream and ready to make an appearance at your next summer bash.
+Our readers love the 20+ flavors of ice cream, frozen yogurt and Italian ice, plus the 18 toppings to mix and match.
+So head on over or wait for them to come to you—they’ve got two trucks loaded with ice cream ready to make an appearance at your next summer bash.

-Now in its 20th year, Mark & Julie’s is a favorite spot to sit and enjoy a cool treat all year round.
-There are 52 flavors of homemade ice cream to choose from, including special seasonal and holiday flavors, and perennial kid favorites, like cake batter and bubble gum.
-There is also a selection of sugar-free, fat-free, and low-fat ice creams and yogurts, and dairy-free Italian ices and sorbets.
-Shakes, sundaes, and banana splits are all on offer, as are coffee, tea, hot chocolate, and baked goods.
-Parking can be a little difficult as there is only a small lot outside the shop.
+Now in its 20th year, Mark & Julie’s is a top spot to sit and enjoy a cool treat all year round.
+There are 52 flavors of homemade ice cream to choose from, including special seasonal and holiday flavors, plus perennial kid favorites like cake batter and bubble gum.
+There is also a selection of sugar-free, fat-free and low-fat ice creams and yogurts, as well as dairy-free Italian ices and sorbets.
+Shakes, sundaes and banana splits are all on the menu, as are coffee, tea, hot chocolate and baked goods.
+But brace yourself: Parking can be a little difficult as there is only a small lot outside the shop.

 Polar Cub (Whitehouse Station)

-From frozen yogurt to ice cream, this local mom-and-pop shop can do it all, and, better yet, at family-friendly prices.
-Our readers are crazy for Polar Cub’s creamy soft-serve, extra thick milkshakes, and special flavors, including banana and pumpkin.
+From frozen yogurt to ice cream, this local mom-and-pop shop does it all at family-friendly prices.
+Our readers are crazy for Polar Cub’s creamy soft-serve, extra-thick milkshakes and special flavors like banana and pumpkin.

 Cliff’s Homemade Ice Cream (Ledgewood)

-A neighborhood staple for nearly 40 years, readers like Cynthia, Stanhope, can’t get enough, telling us, “It’s been a local favorite since I was a kid.
+Readers like Cynthia of Stanhope, can’t get enough of this 40+ year neighborhood staple, telling us, “It’s been a local favorite since I was a kid.
 Great location, and always great ice cream!”
-With more than 60 unique flavors to choose from—including Morris County Mud (yes, it’s as chocolatey as it sounds), Peanut Butter Pretzel Madness, and 2013 National Ice Cream Retailers Association contest-winning Fresh Strawberry—Cliff’s got a little something for everyone.
+With more than 60 unique flavors to choose from—including Morris County Mud (yes, it’s as chocolatey as it sounds), Peanut Butter Pretzel Madness and 2013 National Ice Cream Retailers Association contest-winning Fresh Strawberry—Cliff’s has a little something for everyone.

 Denville Dairy (Denville)

-Since opening 30 years ago, this family-owned dairy has been selling their homemade ice cream and cakes, plus a wide selection of pints and quarts so that fans can have a scoop of Denville anything, anywhere.
-Patrizia, Rockaway, tells us, “Prices are good, and they have amazing flavors.”
-Over 30 amazing flavors, that is!
+Since opening 30 years ago, this family-owned dairy has been selling their homemade ice cream and cakes, plus a wide selection of pints and quarts so that fans can have a scoop of Denville anywhere.
+Patrizia of Rockaway, tells us, “Prices are good, and they have amazing flavors.”
+Over 30 amazing flavors, in fact.
 Okay—who’s up for a scoop of Banana Freckle (aka banana and chocolate) or Grandma’s Oatmeal Cookie?

 South Street Creamery (Morristown)

-Even though there is a full menu of sandwiches, crepes, soups and more, the homemade ice cream is the main attraction at this charming Morristown cafe.
-Favorite flavors include Grandma’s Kitchen, described as “everything you’d love your Grandma to have in her kitchen...cookie dough, frosting, and cake batter.”
-There’s also gelato, sherbet, sorbet, non-fat yogurt and sugar free ice creams.
+Even though there's a full menu of sandwiches, crepes, soups and more, the homemade ice cream is the main attraction at this charming Morristown cafe.
+Favorite flavors include Grandma’s Kitchen, described as “everything you’d love your Grandma to have in her kitchen...cookie dough, frosting and cake batter.”
+There’s also gelato, sherbet, sorbet, non-fat yogurt and sugar-free ice cream.
 Also on offer are gourmet coffees, chilled and warm drinks, fresh baked goods and a wide variety of fudge.
-They also create custom ice cream cakes and catered make your own sundae parties.
-On summer nights there is often a long line, and be prepared: parking in the area can be a challenge at times as well.
+On summer nights, there's often a long line, so be prepared: parking in the area can be a challenge.

-Gelotti Homemade Ice Cream & Italian Ice (Paterson)
+Gelotti Homemade Ice Cream & Italian Ice (Caldwell, Montclair, Paterson)

 Gelato, ice cream’s Italian cousin, is better for all the right reasons: less fat and a richer, creamier taste.
 Serving New Jersey since 1984, Gelotti’s never fails to produce unique, quality frozen treats and flavors.
 From Amaretto and Tiramisu to Apple Pie and Nutella, Gelotti’s can satisfy any craving.
 With weekend specials and a constantly updated menu, it’s no wonder why Meghan, Clifton, named Gelotti’s the “best ice cream/gelato/ice ever!”